fbpx

 The best will be to use standard bottom mount car seat with sliders/rails (as in real car).
 It provides you the opportunity for quick adjustments as well.

-What is the difference between 2 , 3 and 6 DOF ?
-What is Pitch, Roll, Yaw, Heave , Surge and Sway?
+• 8.
 What is DOF?
+What is the difference between 2, 3, and 6 DOF?
+What is Pitch, Roll, Yaw, Heave, Surge, and Sway?

 The DOF motion platform can be used with any VR headset.
 There are some subtleties to be considered when combining VR with a motion platform.
 The motion platform will move the player’s head, which will move the VR headset, which will automatically affect the amount of movement you see in the VR image.
 Most of the time, the degree of motion is not enough to impact gameplay and can be ignored like in this example video https://youtu.be/oi8yvWzZXVw.
 If the additional motion of the VR image is too extreme, you might need to turn down the motion of the platform to a lower setting.
 This will minimize the “hopping/swimming” type of effects in the image and will give you a smoother experience with VR.